‘A great Las Vegas Super Bowl’: Fans describe ‘electric’ energy at big game

 Aaron Peterson from Minneapolis and his buddy Michael Haffen from Pennsylvania weren’t particularly rooting for one team or another, they were just looking for a memorable time.

 “We’re just here for the fun,” Peterson said.
-“It was a unique opportunity, so I wanted to get out here and experience it. … It (the Super Bowl being in Las Vegas) was part of it.
-It definitely doesn’t hurt.”
+“It was a unique opportunity, so I wanted to get out here and experience it.”

-The storylines with the seasoned Chiefs quarterback Patrick Mahomes taking on Brock Purdy, the second-year QB who was drafted dead last in the 2022 NFL Draft, were most appealing to Peterson.
+The storylines with the seasoned Chiefs quarterback Patrick Mahomes taking on Brock Purdy, the second-year QB who was picked dead last in the 2022 NFL Draft, were most appealing to Peterson.

 The pair of buddies bought their tickets for face value — $950 each — thanks to having a connection with one of the teams they declined to name.